FishtownFish wrapped around the rod of AsclepiusMedicine

 Common Questions

 Omega-3 fats are healthy fats your body cannot make on its own.
-The two that matter most for adults, EPA and DHA, come mainly from oily fish like salmon, sardines, and anchovies, or from algae oil.
+The 2 that matter most for adults, EPA and DHA, come mainly from oily fish like salmon, sardines, and anchovies, or from algae oil.
 They lower inflammation, support heart rhythm, and build the structure of brain cells.

-Most fish oil supplements contain omega-3 fats, but not all "fish oil" is created equal.
+Most fish oil supplements contain omega-3 fats, but not all fish oil is created equal.
 The label number that matters is the combined dose of EPA and DHA per serving, not the total fish oil number on the front.
 A 1,000 mg fish oil softgel often only delivers 300 mg of actual EPA plus DHA.

 Triglyceride levels and joint stiffness can shift in 4 to 8 weeks.
 Raising your Omega-3 Index from a low value into the optimal range usually takes 3 to 4 months of consistent daily dosing, because red blood cells turn over slowly.
 We retest at month 3 to confirm.

 Yes, omega-3 is a fat, and fats absorb best when other fat is present in the meal.
 Taking it with breakfast protein and avocado, lunch with olive oil, or dinner with salmon all work well.
-Taking it with black coffee on an empty stomach wastes most of the dose and can cause "fish burps."
+Taking it with black coffee on an empty stomach wastes most of the dose and can cause fish burps.

-You can, but it requires eating oily fish (salmon, sardines, mackerel, anchovies) about three times per week.
+You can, but it requires eating oily fish (salmon, sardines, mackerel, anchovies) about 3 times per week.
 Most people in Philly do not eat that much fish, so a supplement bridges the gap.
 ALA (the plant-based omega-3 in flax and walnuts) converts very poorly to EPA and DHA, so plant sources alone usually fall short.

 Yes.
 Algae-derived omega-3 supplements provide EPA and DHA directly, without the fishy aftertaste, and they are tested clean for mercury and PCBs.
 The dose still matters, so check the EPA and DHA grams per serving.
 People with strict vegan diets, sustainability concerns, or fish allergies do well on algae oil.

-"Fish burps" usually mean the oil is oxidized (rancid), the capsule is in ethyl ester form, or you took it on an empty stomach.
+Fish burps usually mean the oil is oxidized (rancid), the capsule is in ethyl ester form, or you took it on an empty stomach.
 Switching to a re-esterified triglyceride brand, freezing the capsules, and taking them with your largest meal usually fixes the problem.
 If the bottle smells strongly fishy, throw it out.

 Krill oil delivers omega-3 in the phospholipid form, which absorbs efficiently and may reach the brain better, but the dose per softgel is usually small.
 For most people, a high-quality re-esterified triglyceride fish oil at a real dose costs less per gram of EPA and DHA.
 Krill is a reasonable choice if absorption is a concern and you can afford it.